Yes, blogging can be a career/profession and a full-time job when done right from the beginning.

 Yes, it is true that SEO benefits take long (around 6 months plus) to mature for bloggers, but this is no excuse for not performing SEO from the beginning on a brand new blog.

 Imagine going back after six months to optimize your old blog posts for SEO, why not start doing it right from the beginning?

 This is one of those blogging mistakes you should avoid because you can miss out on search engine traffic for ignoring SEO altogether.

-Suggested reading: How to optimize your blog posts for SEO in 2018
+Suggested reading: How to optimize your blog posts for SEO

 10. Using a wrong writing style

 Does your writing style has some of these characteristics?

 - You do not use subheadings